openvinotoolkit/training_extensions/docs/source/guide/explanation/additional_features/auto_configuration.rst

 Auto-adapt num_workers
 ----------------------

-This documentation explains the feature of automatically adapting the num_workers parameter based on the current hardware environment.
+This feature adapts the ``num_workers`` parameter based on the current hardware environment.
-The num_workers parameter controls the number of subprocesses used for data loading during training.
+The ``num_workers`` parameter controls the number of subprocesses used for data loading during training.
-While increasing num_workers can reduce data loading time, setting it too high can consume a significant amount of CPU memory.
+While increasing ``num_workers`` can reduce data loading time, setting it too high can consume a significant amount of CPU memory.

-To simplify the process of setting num_workers manually, this feature automatically determines the optimal value based on the current hardware status.
+To simplify the process of setting ``num_workers`` manually, this feature automatically determines the optimal value based on the current hardware status.

 To enable this feature, use the following command: